Prominent McHi Alumni

 The guiding reference in shaping his professional persona and name was the legendary Polish pianist, Ignacy Jan Paderewski (1860-1941).
 Kochanski initially embarked upon a career using his birth-name, Robert Harvey.
 His first album, "Robert Harvey Plays Your Favorite Piano Classics" and a handbook for students, "The Magic Key to Keyboard Success," were produced under his given name.
 Although not of Polish ancestry, his sympathetic identification with Poland inspired Harvey to change his name in the 1970s.
 Thus, the pianist reintroduced himself as Wladimir Jan Kochanski with his autobiography, "The People's Pianist."
 Throughout the remainder of his concert/recording career, the pianist was known as Kochanski.
 He also converted to Mormonism, the religion of his manager, and thereafter played extensively for Mormon audiences.

 On numerous occasions, Kochanski played for notables, including a private concert for Pope John Paul II, as well as performances on television shows such as The 700 Club, Hour Magazine, Good Morning America and Voice of America.
-His autobiography,
+His autobiography, The People's Pianist was published in 1981 by Crown Summit Books.
+Besides his music, he gained publicity by drawing attention to the welfare of needy Poles within Poland, for which he has received the Order of Polonia Restituta.

 1954: Imelda Delgado, Pioneering Latina Musician / Author / Professor